Twins to practice long-haul depth, even for 60-game season

 After rushing through a brief training camp, the Twins are scheduled for only two game-free days in the first 41, and pennant-race pressure will exist from the season’s first pitch.
 The nine-week season may feel skimpy, but the manager — and his boss — say the number of players necessary to be successful is not.

-“More than likely, we’re going to use more players than in an average year, given the unique situation that we’re dealing with,” said Derek Falvey, the Twins’ president of baseball operations.
+“More than likely, we’re going to use more players than in an average year, given the unique situation that we’re dealing with,” said Derek Falvey, Twins president of baseball operations.

 Injuries are a danger, especially with so little time to prepare, and the threat of an outbreak of COVID-19 looms over the entire league; a player who tests positive would be sidelined for two weeks, minimum.
 And Baldelli’s goal is to have his team peaking in September.